hangvtran/Movie-Recommendation-/README.md

 Ensure you have Jupyter Notebook installed.\
 Install required packages by running
 ```
-        pip install -r requirements.txt
+!pip install <your library>
         ```
-in your terminal, where requirements.txt includes pandas, numpy, scikit-learn, nltk, scipy, and jupyter
+in your jupyternotebook which includes pandas, numpy, scikit-learn, nltk, scipy, and jupyter